msabrishami/isc-website-mjhp/README.md

 Our golden database in the Google Doc, so do NOT change anything in html unless it is changed on the Google Doc.

-The content on Google Doc. is translated into Markdown using a Google Chrome's Add On.
+The content on Google Doc. is translated into Markdown using a Google Doc's Ad-On (named Docs to Markdown).

 The Markdown file is then translated into html, using this script: